 Can Dogs Eat Chicken Feet?
-Not a Simple Homemade Dog Food Ingredient
+Usually Not for Homemade Dog Food

 Chicken feet are not a simple or low-risk ingredient for homemade dog food because bones and variable preparation make them harder to serve safely and consistently.